jefedigital/gitwhisper/README.md

- # gitwhipper
+ # gitwhisper

-gitwhipper is a Git workflow assistant that integrates Large Language Models (LLMs) to enhance the development process.
+gitwhisper is a Git workflow assistant that integrates Large Language Models (LLMs) to enhance the development process.
 It aids developers by providing automated documentation generation and intelligent recommendations to streamline common Git operations.

 ## Introduction

-gitwhipper utilizes LLMs to provide automated assistance for typical Git workflows.
+gitwhisper utilizes LLMs to provide automated assistance for typical Git workflows.
 It can generate commit messages, review pull requests, and enhance documentation to boost productivity.
-By integrating seamlessly with your existing Git setup, gitwhipper aims to make Git easier to use and collaborate with others more efficiently.
+By integrating seamlessly with your existing Git setup, gitwhisper aims to make Git easier to use and collaborate with others more efficiently.

 ## Key Features